RiseVision/rise-react-wallet/README.md

 ### Custom backend

-To get the wallet working with a custom RISE deployment by default, you need to:
+To get the wallet working with a custom RISE deployment by default:
 1. Checkout a working copy
 1. Edit `src/config.json` and change both `api_url` and `api_url_testnet`
 1. Build a release with `yarn build` or `yarn run release`

+Keep in mind that you can simply use Node Switcher to connect to your node manually.

 ### About RISE